JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 As a sop, early and late stage reviews of the scheme are offered and should there be any increase in profitability extra social rent equivalent or London Living Rent homes will be provided, but only by reducing the DMR rents, not by converting market-rent units, so there will be no increase in the number of affordable units.

+## Bad day for Southwark, worse day for the Mayor

 Cllr Johnson Situ, Southwark's regeneration boss had [said](https://www.theguardian.com/money/2018/oct/26/grosvenor-1bn-bermondsey-build-to-rent-project-in-jeopardy-duke-of-westminster-property-group) about the previous application:_"With over 10,000 people on our housing waiting list it is very disappointing to see such a little amount of social or genuinely affordable housing in this application.
 As it stands, we are still a long way from agreeing a scheme that meets the council’s policies."_

+Southwark has been reduced to bystanders. it has made representations, that acknowledging the amendments, but also reiterated the objections, that led they are not enough.
+A Labour Mayor has called in a development that a fellow Labour council has rightly refused because it has no social rented housing, ignored that council's own affordable housing policies, and applied his own, weaker policies, all to help a developer build something without any proper social rented housing.

 The scheme is still 240 social rented homes away from meeting the council's policies so why has Cllr Situ now dropped his opposition to the scheme and what the hell is the Mayor doing?
 Mayor cited Southwark's failure to meet housing targets; justifiable, but his concern is headline figures, hopes that no-one will notice what kind of aff/h.
 Need for social housing (Southwark table, ward indices); Mayor's pre-election promises on social housing.
 Tradeable commodity.
 Mayor likes - institutional finance.